 Our ten-week onboarding process covers every aspect of transitioning into the best dentist you can be.
 We typically aim to start training in the summer, about a month after new dentists have graduated and passed boards.
 With our carefully considered orientation process, you’ll work toward your career with CDP while waiting for your license to arrive!

-The process begins with a Humanitarian Outreach Trip to get you working right away at improving healthcare access for those who have limited care available to them.
+The process begins with a Humanitarian Outreach Trip to get you working right away at improving healthcare access for those with limited care.
 We aim to offer humanitarian outreach dental care once a year.
 Starting your CDP journey with this outreach mission will give you a good sense of our practice philosophy.
-We believe in serving the underserved and improving lives by providing oral health and education.
-It also gives our new team members a chance to get to know us and each other!
-We’re big believers in building a sense of community in our practices, between our clinicians, and with our patients as well.
+We believe in serving the underserved and improving lives through oral health and education.
+It also allows our new team members to get to know us and each other!
+We’re big believers in building a sense of community in our practices, between our clinicians and our patients.

-Following the trip, you’ll spend two weeks learning the ins and outs of sedation in the practice setting.
+Following the trip, you’ll learn the ins and outs of sedation in the practice setting for two weeks.
 This is a tool we provide our dentists to assist in treating patients whose dental anxiety has blocked them from seeking treatment.
-Providing our dentists with the skills to focus on patient care, comfort, and the ability to adjust to the needs of patients is an important part of the onboarding process.
+Providing our dentists with the skills to focus on patient care, comfort, and the ability to adjust to the needs of patients is an integral part of the onboarding process.

 You’ll learn all aspects of our practice, including the Support Center.
-We find it’s best for all team members to have some sense of what other team members do.
-It can not only help to build mutual familiarity and respect but also prevent communication errors and help everything flow.
+We find all team members should understand what other team members do.
+It can help build mutual familiarity and respect, prevent communication errors, and help everything flow.

 From there, it’s onto the really good stuff.
-Week 5 and onward is when you will work with your mentor for hands-on training.
+In week five and onward, you will work with your mentor for hands-on training.

 We cannot overstate how much we believe in dental mentorship.
 An effective mentor is invaluable to your development as a practitioner.
-That’s why we have specially selected dentists with the experience and drive to help newcomers thrive in our practices.
-Our mentorship program will partner you with a mentor who we believe is a great match for your personality and working style.
+We have specially selected dentists with the experience and drive to help newcomers thrive in our practices.
+Our mentorship program will partner you with a mentor who matches your personality and working style.

-You’ll complete a week of observations and shadowing, during which time you will be able to complete your sedation observation log, which is a requirement for sedation certification.
-This will give you an opportunity to practice planning sedation, confirm proper dosing, and experience patient management during sedation.
-You’ll also have the opportunity to learn treatment planning for pediatric and adult patients and the sequencing of treatment plans.
+You’ll complete a week of observations and shadowing, during which time you can complete your sedation observation log, which is required for sedation certification.
+This will allow you to practice planning sedation, confirm proper dosing, and experience patient management during sedation.
+You’ll also have the opportunity to learn treatment planning for pediatric and adult patients and sequencing of treatment plans.

 Side-by-side mentoring is the true high point of our ten-week process.
 This is when you’ll start working in earnest, with guidance from your mentor.
-You’ll be able to gain speed and confidence so that you are ready to start working as a doctor in week 8.
-You’ll learn methods to ensure a great patient experience with every procedure.
+You’ll be able to gain speed and confidence so that you are ready to start working as a doctor in week eight.
+You’ll learn methods to ensure an excellent patient experience with every procedure.
 Your mentor will also help lay the groundwork for you to push yourself to new heights as you continue to develop in your career.
 You’ll learn speed, flexibility, how to communicate effectively with patients, and when to delegate tasks to your team.

-By the eighth week of training, with license in hand, you’ll be ready to start working.
+By the eighth week of training, with a license in hand, you’ll be ready to start working.

-Throughout your career as a dentist, you’ll also have Continuing Education requirements.
-We see CE requirements as more than just busy work you’ll have to get through to keep your license.
-CEs can be a real opportunity to expand your skills and continue to grow throughout your career.
+Throughout your dentistry career, you’ll also have Continuing Education requirements.
+We see CE requirements as more than busy work you’ll have to complete to keep your license.
+CEs can be a real opportunity to expand your skills and grow throughout your career.
 Lifelong learning is a key to dental career longevity.
-That’s why we support our doctors in providing Continuing Education credits and easy-to-access online learning.
+We support our doctors in providing Continuing Education credits and easy-to-access online learning.

 For dentists, starting your career does not mean the end of your education!
-You’ve got options for advanced dental training, and CDP gives you a great path for learning while you earn.
-Schedule a call with a Recruiting Manager to learn more about training on the job with CDP!
+You’ve got options for advanced dental training, and CDP gives you a great learning path while earning.
+Schedule a call with a Hiring Manager to learn more about training on the job with CDP!